anjaliomer/C-Plus-Plus-Programs/Class Number of Objects/README.md

-A program to showcase the use of static data members within a class.
+A program to showcase the use of static data members and static member function within a class.